 Truck accidents have the potential to cause serious, and sometimes fatal injuries.
-Large and heavy commercial trucks can completely obliterate smaller passenger vehicles, and can inflict massive amounts of damage on the other vehicles.
-A trucking company and truck driver have the duty to ensure preventable accidents never happen.
+Large and heavy commercial trucks can completely obliterate smaller passenger vehicles and can inflict massive amounts of damage on the other vehicles.
+A trucking company and truck driver has the duty to ensure preventable accidents never happen.
 When they fail, victims in Louisville may have the opportunity to file a truck accident claim to recover compensation for their damages.
-Here, we’ll explain the common causes for truck accidents in Louisville, who may be liable and types of compensation you may recover from your accident.
+Here, we’ll explain the common causes of truck accidents in Louisville, who may be liable, and types of compensation you may recover from your accident.

-If you’re in search of an experience and trusted Louisville truck accident attorney, contact our office today to schedule a free consultation.
-Our attorneys can help guide you towards your best legal options and let you know if you have a case.
+If you’re in search of an experienced and trusted Louisville truck accident attorney, contact our office today to schedule a free consultation.
+Our experienced team of Louisville car accident lawyers can help guide you towards your best legal options and let you know if you have a case.

 Road debris, unpaved roads, potholes, narrow lanes or highways without shoulders are all examples of dangerous road conditions that could lead to truck accidents.

 Improper revision of a big rig could result in incidents like a tire blowout, wheels coming loose, engine failure, and more.
 Depending on the case and what occurred, the manufacturer or truck company may be liable for the accident.

 Drivers may not realize when driving behind a large truck that the driver can’t see your vehicle a lot of the time.
 If you’re in a truck driver’s blind spot, he or she may have limited or no vision of you at all.

 Trucking companies will do everything they can to avoid liability for an accident and are known for their quick and aggressive representation in support of the trucking company.
 Their lawyers might try to use a comparative negligence defense, arguing you contributed.